 During the global financial crisis, Asia like many other regions fell back to their core domestic market in terms of real estate.
 But more recently the progression has attracted an increasingly high volume of top tier developers with massive, large scale projects.

 The differential between the average price of traditional urban Thai properties and resort destinations is significant.
 While urban prices of around US$ 7 sqm are still rising sharply the resort destinations are far lower at US$ 4sqm.
-Plus the latter offer a plethora of services and extras that are associated with a luxury brand.
+Plus the latter offer a plethora of services and extras that are corresponding with a luxury brand.

 Thailand leads the race at 37% with Indonesia 22% and Vietnam 18% also having considerable numbers.
 Malaysia and the Philippines 9% are also slowly growing with the same economic philosophy.